MubbashirAliMinhas/authentication-system-using-elysiajs/README.md

 # authentication-code-base-using-elysiajs

-This is an authentication system build using elysiajs Following deatures are included,
+This is an authentication system built using elysiajs Following deatures are included,
 -Permission based roles
 -Verify account and forgot password